wolfinch/wolfinch/README.md

 ********
 # Wolfinch

 Wolfinch is a trading bot implemented in Python.
-It is primarily focused on crypto currency trading, however the implementation is generic enough that it can be used for trading any asset.
+It supports algorithmic trading for equity market and cryptocurrency exchanges.
 The modularized implementation is easily extensible to support more exchanges, trading strategies and indicators.
 A simple UI is available out of the box to view trades and allow basic controls in operation.

 #### Features include :
 * Auto / Manual Trading Modes